praveen097/Bit-Mango-Project-1/README.md

 ## Cloning Repository

-Run `git clone <git url of the repo>` on the local computer.
+Run `git clone https://github.com/praveen097/Bit-Mango-Project-1.git` on the local computer.
 This will clone the remote repository to your local system.

 This will automatically install all the utilized packages in the application.